Best Pen Tablets for online teaching

 Veikk S640 Graphic Pen Tablet for writing and online teaching

-It has an ultra-thin & compact body that you can carry it anywhere by putting it in your laptop case or briefcase.
+For budget-minded students, I recommend Veikk S640.
+It is a cheap entry-level tablet with an ultra-thin & compact body that you can carry it anywhere by putting it in your laptop case or briefcase.

-The battery-free stylus features 8192 levels of pressure sensitivity and a 60° tilt function, which makes the lines transition from thin to thick and will be fluid and precisely under your control.
+The battery-free stylus features 8192 levels of pressure sensitivity and a 60° tilt function that makes the lines transition from thin to thick and will be fluid and precisely under your control.

 6. Ugee S640